chrhaeusler/llm-telegram-bot/issues.md

 - [x] Implement `config/persona_loader.py`
 - [x] implement `/user` and `/char` commands
 - [x] Integrate active character and user into routing
+- [x] flush history after every change of char or user.
 - [ ] draw and use all infos from char configuration and user files (background, skills, interests, personality etc.)
 - [ ] Unit tests for all commands